|

 thought, his face said.
 But his voice didn’t.

-hadn’t met many people, “but I noticed the thunderstorm coming”.
+we hadn’t met many people, “but I noticed the thunderstorm coming?
 “Me

-too”, and a sudden smile broke his severity.
-We rushed to the car in the
+too? and a sudden smile broke his severity.
+We rushed to the car in

-pouring rain.
-When we left the parking place we even got a rangers-wink.
+the pouring rain.
+When we left the parking place we even got a

-“Lets see if the Llanberis bakery has some fresh scones”; my son loves
+rangers-wink.
+“Lets see if the Llanberis bakery has some fresh scones?

 Tomorrow we’ll take the other side.

-but far not so heavy as the last one.
-The sun accompanied us friendly; my
+waited but far not so heavy as the last one.
+The sun accompanied us

-son chattered cheerfully, the misery of yesterday totally forgotten.
+friendly; my son chattered cheerfully, the misery of yesterday totally

-We reached the ridge and an open grassy plateau.
-Six sheep heads
+reached the ridge and an open grassy plateau.
+Six sheep heads turned to

-turned to us, watching carefully.
+us, watching carefully.
 Beside us rose the east peak.
-Time to
+Time to pause and

-sea, surrounded by green hills; which grow higher to the horizon; cascades
+the sea, surrounded by green hills; which grow higher to the horizon;

-other side of the peak; a steep rock face of maybe 300 feet.
-I tried hard to
+at the other side of the peak; a steep rock face of maybe 300 feet.
+I

-keep my mother-instincts for myself; not to warn him; not to watch every
+tried hard to keep my mother-instincts for myself; not to warn him; not

 ”I

-don’t think we can get down there”, a sudden conclusion came.
-“Oh,
+think we can get down there? a sudden conclusion came.
+“Oh, really??

-really?”, hoping he didn’t notice the relief in my voice.
+hoping he didn’t notice the relief in my

 From the junction the Watkin path leads right to the top of Snowdon; a